 - Perform songs, rhymes, poems and stories with others, and – when appropriate – try to move in time with music.

-At the end of the Reception Year, each child is assessed as to whether they have Exceeded, have Met or are Emerging in the Early Learning Goals.
+At the end of the Reception Year, each child is assessed as to whether they have met or not met the Early Learning Goals.
 These assessments are statutory (i.e. are required to be completed by the Department for Education) and are forwarded on to the Local Authority at the end of the Summer term.